 Active in Houston, Tex.

-Collection Summary: Correspondence; sketchbooks; photographs; slides; drawings; writings; biographical data; financial data; exhibition catalogs and announcements; and printed material.
+Collection Summary: Correspondence; sketchbooks; photographs; slides; drawings; writings; biographical data; financial data; exhibition catalogs and announcements; motion picture film and video recordings; and printed material.

 REEL 2248: Six sketchbooks, 1979-1980, containing sketches, writings, and a few letters.

 REELS 3461-3462 AND UNMICROFILMED: Biographical data; correspondence with Brooke Alexander, Roy Fridge, Sandra Curtis Levy and others; newspaper clippings and magazine articles; files containing correspondence, notes, financial data, printed material and photographs on the Document Show, David Gallery, Houston, 1971, the Barter Show, 1972, the B. E. & J. Holding Firm company established by Camblin, Earl Staley and Joe Tate, and Camblin's project "Venice Venture," 1976; an art proposal, 1972 by Camblin, Staley, and Tate; exhibition announcements, catalogs and invitations and printed material; writings; drawings and a print; pages from sketchbooks; photographs, slides and negatives of Camblin, Sandra Curtis Levy, Roy Fridge, Earl Staley, Joe Tate and others, Camblin's works of art and his studio; and films and video cassettes of movies by Camblin, Fridge and others.